Africa

 Uganda

-Through partnership and funding we have been able to work closely with young people and their teachers in schools across Uganda.
-We have introduced our School Enterprise Challenge into schools in Mpigi, Namutumba, Kassanda, Arua and Dokolo districts.
-With Education Cannot Wait, we have also been working in schools in four refugee-hosting districts.
+Through partnership and funding we have been able to work closely with young people and teachers in districts across Uganda including in schools in Mpigi, Namutumba, Kassanda, Arua, Yumbe, Terego and Dokolo districts.
+In 2020, with Education Cannot Wait, we also started working in schools in four refugee-hosting districts and continue working in schools in two refugee-hosting districts to this day.

-In Arua, Yumbe and Terego districts we are introducing an enhanced School Enterprise Challenge programme into 60 secondary schools over 3 years.
-4,000 students will build their skills in a real enterprise in school and they will start savings clubs.
-We will set up an alumni network extending the support participants enjoy.
-Outstanding students will receive additional training and guidance to set up their own individual enterprises and a Savings and Loans Club to finance these.
+Most recently we have been implementing an enhanced School Enterprise Challenge programme with 60 secondary schools in Arua, Yumbe and Terego districts over 3 years.
+By November 2025, the project had helped 4,722 students to build their skills in a real enterprise in school and start savings clubs.
+294 outstanding students (Hi-flyers) received additional training and guidance to launch their own individual enterprises.

-This enhanced programme draws on our Youth Enterprise Challenge, in which we worked with some 4500 youth in farmer groups in Mityana.
+Our enhanced School Enterprise Challenge programme for young people draws on our Youth Enterprise Challenge, in which we worked with some 4500 youth in farmer groups in Mityana.
 Collaborating with Opportunity International, Hanns R Neumann Stiftung and Opportunity Bank Uganda Ltd, the project supported youth to plan, set up and run a group business.
 750 outstanding youth received additional support to set up individual businesses.
 Their efforts increased their families' income and created jobs in their local communities.

 Inspiring Stories: Trevor